 Why would I be offered an observation placement?

-There is good evidence that job previews increase the confidence of individuals deciding to apply to the I&R scheme.
-In cases where an individual is less certain about the decision to return to work, or has no experience of NHS GP, it provides a ‘space’ to think realistically about their decision before proceeding to the assessment process.
+There is good evidence that job previews increase the confidence of individuals deciding to apply to the schemes.
+In cases where an individual is less certain about the decision to enter NHS GP, it provides a ‘space’ to think realistically about their decision before proceeding through one of the assessment processes.

 What does the observation placement consist of?

-The observation placement consists of a number of days based within a NHS practice although the schedule for the days may vary from practice to practice.
+The observation placement consists of a placement of up to four weeks based within a NHS practice although the schedule for the days may vary from practice to practice.
 The placement provides opportunities to:

 - Observe consultations